 How can itemized deductions cut my tax bill?

 Because anyone can take the standard deduction instead of itemizing, itemized deductions only cut your tax bill if you can itemize more deductions than the standard deduction amount.
-In 2019, the standard deduction is $12,200 for individuals (and $24,400 for married couples filing jointly), so you must be able to itemize at least that much in deductions for itemizing to reduce your tax bill.
+For 2020 taxes, the standard deduction is $12,400 for individuals (and $24,800 for married couples filing jointly), so you must be able to itemize at least that much in deductions for itemizing to reduce your tax bill.

 Which expenses can be itemized?